Annmixiu/DANet/README.md

 ### Prediction result

-The visualization illustrates that our proposed MTANet can reduce the octave errors and the melody detection errors.
+The visualization illustrates that our proposed DANet can reduce the octave errors and the melody detection errors.

 <p align="center">
 <img src="fig/estimation1.png" align="center" alt="estimation1" width="50%"/>